larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 # Uncomment: %wheel ALL=(ALL:ALL) ALL
 ```

----

-# OPTIONAL: CachyOS packages and Kernel
+# CachyOS packages and Kernel

 My reasoning for including this is that the CachyOS kernel and packages are very good at the moment.
-It is a no brainer to use both the repository recompiled for Zen architecture if you have it and
-their kernel, which is already tuned for you.
-First you need to add their keyring and mirrorfiles.
+There are two options to install the CachyOS kernels on Arch, either through adding CachyOS repos
+or the AUR (via Chaotic-AUR so you dont have to compile it which takes ages)

+**NOTE:** Combining repositories like this is officially unsupported by Arch Linux, if you suffer breakages, do not
+come running to the forums or whatever with your problems.
+Insert install medium again, chroot in and remove the kernels
+and the repos.
+Using unofficial kernels is also not officially supported.
+By using the CachyOS kernel and/or repos you
+acknowledge this.

-If you don't want it you skip this + the ChaoticAUR method to the 6.5 Install Packages step showing what kernels to install
+If you don't want the Cachy kernels you skip this + the ChaoticAUR method to the 6.5 Install Packages step showing what kernels to install
 if you aren't, like linux-zen and linux-lts.

+---

-## Add CachyOS Repos to Arch Linux:
+## Option A) Add CachyOS Repos to Arch Linux:

 **NOTE: SKIP THIS IF YOUR CPU DONT SUPPORT
 znver4, x86_64_v3, or x86_64_v4, FIGURE OUT YOURSELF IF YOU DO BASED